-Know where you stand in the OPM backlog.
+Know where you stand in the OPM pipeline.

 Compare your retirement timeline against OPM public stats and opt-in retiree timelines.
 Understand whether you're likely stuck at agency, payroll, OPM intake, adjudication, or final payment — and what to do next.